Building Pages

 cargo add --path ../web-pages

-Update crates/web-server/src/main.rs
+Update crates/web-server/src/root.rs

 use crate::errors::CustomError;